andrewt3000/web_development/README.md

 Pros:
 - fine grain, horizontal scalability
 - pay only for what you use which is typically measured in function executions and execution time
+- serverless can be easier for an architect to manage a large team and application.

 Cons:
 - There are varying levels of support for cross-cutting concerns for serverless functions.
 For instance, all platfroms have proprietary routing apis.
 Examples also include functionality typically implemented in middleware such as authentication, cors, error logging etc.